caseymaloneongithub/sound-replit/replit.md

 ### Subscription Management

-Provides retail customers comprehensive tools to view and manage active subscriptions, including delaying/skipping deliveries via an interactive calendar and changing subscribed products.
+Provides retail customers comprehensive tools to view and manage active subscriptions, including delaying pickups by 1-4 weeks (dropdown selection instead of calendar) and changing subscribed products.
 All updates persist to the database with robust security validations ensuring users only modify their own subscriptions.
+All retail-facing pages use "pickup" terminology instead of "delivery" (wholesale operations retain "delivery" terminology).

-### Wholesale Portal
+### Staff Portal

-Offers comprehensive B2B order and customer management for admin users.
-Features include creating and managing wholesale customer accounts (with client-specific pricing overrides and toggleable online payment), placing and managing wholesale orders, setting delivery dates, generating daily delivery reports, and professional invoice generation.
-Online payment for invoices via Stripe is available for enabled customers.
+A unified management portal at `/staff-portal` for staff and admin users, consolidating inventory, order, and wholesale management functions.
+The portal includes:

+**Core Features** (all staff):
+- **Orders Tab**: View and manage wholesale orders with status updates
+- **Inventory Tab**: Real-time stock management with low-stock alerts

+**Admin Features**:
+- **Product Specs Tab**: Edit product details, pricing, and thresholds
+- **User Management Tab** (super_admin only): Manage user roles

+**Wholesale Management** (dedicated pages accessible via sidebar):
+- Create and manage wholesale customer accounts with client-specific pricing overrides
+- Place orders on behalf of wholesale customers
+- Manage wholesale orders with delivery scheduling
+- Generate daily delivery reports for logistics
+- Professional invoice generation with optional online payment (Stripe)

+The Staff Portal uses a sidebar navigation system that organizes features into sections: Overview, Wholesale, Inventory & Reports, and Administration.
+Wholesale customers have a separate self-service dashboard at `/wholesale-customer` for viewing orders and placing new orders independently.

 ### Development & Build Process